RAIN INVESTOR ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, June 20, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Rain Oncology Inc. (“Rain” or the “Company”) ( RAIN) concerning possible violations of federal securities laws.
+NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Rain Oncology Inc. ("Rain") (NASDAQ: RAIN) concerning possible violations of federal securities laws.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.